 Soapstone is a popular material because of it's resistance to stains, chemicals and bacteria.

 Unfortunately, soapstone isn’t as hard as some other stones, so it will be easier to damage.
 Care includes regular oiling, especially for the first year that you own it.
 Common mineral oil is fine.
 Don’t use olive because it turns rancid.

 Recycled glass is absolutely unique, every single time.
 The reason is the fabrication process.
 During manufacturer, broken bits of recycled glass are blended with a binder, typically a resin or concrete.
 Pigments may be added to the binder to tint them, giving color to the background material.

 Once it hardens, the surface is polished smooth to a high shine.
 Some recycled glass looks very much like a terrazzo floor, but you can customize the colors.
 It’s non-porous, so it doesn’t require a sealer.

 Recycled glass care is pretty straightforward — wipe it down with a damp rag and buff dry with a soft cloth.
 This is a tough material, but it’s not impossible to damage.
 For example, just as heat can crack a piece of glass, you can damage your countertop if you set down a hot pan.

-Copper Countertop Materials for Your New Kitchen
+Copper Countertop Materials Add Warmth to a Kitchen